Traditional Learning VS Online Learning

 Flexibility adds to the value of e-learning.
 As the learner can do their course from wherever they want, at whatever time they want.
 If they want to do it at home or in a cafe they can.
 It doesn’t limit them, in fact it opens up their time more.
 There has been a widespread transformation across the education sector itself.
 The sector is reinventing itself for a post-COVID future.
 Learners are seeking more choice, flexibility and affordability in their education and courses.

 What This Means For You

 Here at Brooks and Kirk we offer the best of both.
 We offer distance based learning.
-Which is a combination of online learning and one session that will be face to face, but because of COVID, that session was put online.
-So most if not all of the learning was online.
+Which is a combination of online learning and one session that will be face to face.
+So most of the learning will be online.
 Also, we offer full tutor support so you’re not left in the dark.
 Becoming an assessor also opens doors to online or remote working, becoming freelance or hybrid working.
-So online learning sets you up for that already!
+So our hybrid learning style sets you up for that already!

 Studies have shown that online learning is preferred by learners.
 For example a study by a company called Future Learn.
 In their report they found that 33% of people they asked would choose online learning platforms to learn new skills.
 Additionally an 81% of people who changed career said an online course helped.
 So it may be the start of a new career, and with the rise of online learning this is becoming more and more doable.

 We hope this has helped, if you have any questions or queries about any of this or about our assessor course, then give our team a call on 01205 805 155 and we will be happy to help.